-K16.6.1 Each examiner shall read and examine the thesis/collection of published work and submit, on the designated form, an independent preliminary report before any viva voce examination is held.
-In the preliminary report each examiner shall consider whether the thesis/collection of published works, prima facie, satisfies the requirements of the degree.
+K16.6.1 Each examiner shall read and examine the thesis / collection of published work and submit, on the designated form, an independent preliminary report before any viva voce examination is held.
+In the preliminary report each examiner shall consider whether the thesis / collection of published works, prima facie, satisfies the requirements of the degree.
 The report shall give the examiner's recommendations on:

-- a. what issues should be explored with the candidate at the oral examination; - b. the merits and deficiencies of the submission; - c. a provisional recommendation as to whether the proposed title is appropriate; - d. where possible make an appropriate provisional recommendation conditional on the outcome of any viva voce examination.
+- a. what issues should be explored with the candidate at the oral examination; - b. the merits and deficiencies of the submission; - a provisional recommendation as to whether the proposed title is appropriate;

+d. where possible, make an appropriate provisional recommendation conditional on the outcome of any viva voce examination.

-Examiners shall also be mindful of the University's policy, regulations and procedures regarding academic integrity and assessment offences and shall follow Academic Procedures at section K17 if any concerns about the candidate's work arise in this respect.
+Examiners shall also be mindful of the University's policies, regulations and procedures regarding academic integrity and assessment offences, and the good conduct of research and shall follow Academic Procedures at section K17 if any concerns about the candidate's work arise in these respects.